Note

 Incorrect interceptor declaration

-The following errors indicate issues with interceptor declarations, including problems with the InterceptsLocationAttribute format or violations of interceptor rules:
+The following errors indicate problems with interceptor declarations, including issues with the InterceptsLocationAttribute format or violations of interceptor rules:

-- CS9138: Method cannot be used as an interceptor because it or its containing type has type parameters.
+- CS9138: Method 'method' cannot be used as an interceptor because its containing type has type parameters.

 - CS9146: An interceptor method must be an ordinary member method.